YarBurArt/anon-traffic-gen/README.md

 2. **Command-Line Interface**: Cobra is used to implement the command-line interface, allowing users to easily run the application with custom configuration options.

 3. **Traffic Generation**: The `sendRequests()` function is the core of the application, managing the main traffic generation loop.
 It alternates between sending HTTP requests using the `sendHTTPRequests()` function and generating WebSocket traffic with the `generateWebSocketTraffic()` function, with a delay for rate limiting.
-The `downloadFile` function downloads a file from a magnet URI using a torrent client, retrying the download up to a specified number of attempts, saving the file, and cleaning up the client, to hide parallel proxy connections.
+The `downloadFileTorrent()` function downloads a file from a magnet URI using a torrent client, retrying the download up to a specified number of attempts, saving the file, and cleaning up the client, to hide parallel proxy connections.

 ## Code Structure